SahneeDEV/sahnee-bot/README.md

 2. Commands
 3. Permissions
 4. Jobs
+5. External API's
-5. How to install on your own hardware
+6. How to install on your own hardware
     1. Download and run
     2. The configuration file